dyrector-io/blog/content/blog/2023-07-12-portainer-alternative-dyrector-io/index.md

 Portainer identifies itself as a universal container management platform that doesn’t lock users into a single technology or vendor. dyrector.io establishes itself as an open-source continuous delivery platform.

 For the purpose of this blog post, we compared the free edition of both open-source platforms.
 Portainer offers a wide range of functionalities without limitations in their platform’s **[Community Edition (CE)](https://github.com/portainer/portainer)**, while packaging up some premium features in their Business Edition not available in CE.
-At the same time, self-managed **[dyrector.io](https://github.com/dyrector-io/dyrectorio)** comes with no restrictions, as all features are available without usage limits.
+At the same time, self-managed **[dyrector.io](https://github.com/dyrector-io/dyrectorio)** comes with no restrictions, as all features are 100% open-source.

 ## What’s Common Between the Two